octivi/cronic/README.md

     0 1 * * * cronic backup

-With cronic, you can turn on Bash's strict error handling and debug options ([exit on error, unset variable detection and execution tracing](http://www.gnu.org/software/bash/manual/bashref.html#The-Set-Builtin)) to make sure problems are caught early.
+With Cronic, you can turn on Bash's strict error handling and debug options ([exit on error, unset variable detection and execution tracing](http://www.gnu.org/software/bash/manual/bashref.html#The-Set-Builtin)) to make sure problems are caught early.
 For example:

     #!/bin/bash